To the Mama attempting to recover from a miscarriage…

 “The baby mom, the baby has no heartbeat.”

-I had to pull my car over (we had drove separately since my husband had come from work) because I was sobbing uncontrollably at this point.
+I had to pull my car over (we had driven separately since my husband had come from work) because I was sobbing uncontrollably at this point.

 I tried to explain to her what happened and the worst part, I now had to wait an entire week to see if this baby would live or not.
 My life was to be put in limbo and I simply had to just wait to miscarry.